-I never understood why his whole mood would shift because of wait times, but I found out, first-hand.
+I never understood why his whole mood would shift because of wait times, but I found out first-hand.
 I admit I’ve been guilty of saying, “At least you can take a nap or read or watch something while you wait.”

 Lesson 3: Showering is a challenge

-There were many nights when Will called to say a quick goodnight, mentioning that he was too tired to even shower.
+There were many nights when Will called to say a quick goodnight, mentioning that he was too tired even to shower.